holyjak/interactive-dev-wshop/Instructor guide.md

 ### Get up and running!

-Is everybody ready, with the prerequisities (this folder, VS Code + Calva, Docker)?
+Is everybody ready, with the prerequisites (this folder, VS Code + Calva, Docker)?
-Has everybody browsed through the README and the Cheatsheet?
+Has everybody browsed through the README?

 Is everybody familiar with map and filter?

-Everybody & me: Start the server, browse to [localhost:8088](http://localhost:8088/).
+Everybody & me: Start the server (-> Cheatsheet), browse to [localhost:8088](http://localhost:8088/).

+_BEWARE: Folks fail at this => point them to instructions then show slowly on screen._

 (Self: Ready to develop handle-people?)

-NOTE: Breaks?

 ### Code walk-through